saltduck/multifetch/README.md

 - 🏦 **AMM Support**: Calculate LP token prices for Uniswap and other AMM protocols
 - ⚡ **Concurrent Execution**: All operations run in parallel for maximum performance
 - 🔧 **Type-based**: Easy to extend with new operation types
+- 🔄 **Postprocess Support**: Flexible data transformation and formatting with chainable operations

 ## Installation